 The Emory Sociology Graduate Handbook is the "user's manual" regarding all sorts of information: the timeline for the program of study, required courses, the logistics of the prelim, all the necessary forms, etc.

-The Sociology Graduate Handbook is occasionally revised to reflect changes in requirements.
+The Sociology Graduate Handbook is revised occasionally to reflect changes in our program requirements.
 There are three Handbooks relevant to current students in the Program.

 - The first is for students entering the program Fall 2016 or earlier (Emory Sociology Graduate Handbook 2015-16).

 - The next is for students entering the program Fall 2017 to Fall 2019 (Emory Sociology Graduate Handbook 2017-18).

 - The third is for students entering the program Fall 2020 or later (Emory Sociology Graduate Handbook 2021-23).

 Students are subject to the requirements in the Handbook in effect at the time they entered the program, but they may adopt requirements of a more recent Handbook if they so choose.